Can you tell me more about the side-effects of beta-blockers?

-Your GP may also suggest beta-blockers to:
+Your doctor may also suggest beta-blockers to:

-Always ask your GP for advice and read the patient information leaflet that comes with your medicine.
+Always ask your doctor or pharmacist for advice and read the patient information leaflet that comes with your medicine.

-Beta-blockers may affect other parts of your body, such as your lungs and muscles.
-For this reason, your GP may not prescribe you a beta-blocker, or will need to monitor you closely, if you have:
+Your doctor may not prescribe you a beta-blocker, or will need to monitor you closely, if you have:

 This section doesn’t include every possible side-effect of beta-blockers.
-Please read the patient information leaflet that comes with your medicine for more information.
+Please read the patient information leaflet that comes with your medicine for more details.
 Some common side-effects are:

 Other side-effects can include:

 Check with your doctor or pharmacist before you take any other medicines at the same time as a beta-blocker.